 I’m currently working on designing methods, architectures and benchmarks to enable embodied agents to learn to do long horizon tasks by creating and accessing episodic memories.
 I am specifically focusing on transformer-based agents trained through large-scale RL.
-Some of the topics I have done research on over the previous two years are:
+Some of the topics I have done research on over the previous three years are:

 Download my resumé.